Onex is a mobile app that will enable people to build their own apps directly on their devices.

 Spreadsheets don't have that problem, and are often used by non-coders to build certain kinds of apps.
 The data in a spreadsheet is the first thing you see, so you always feel in control.
 The formulae work 'behind the scenes', and can be edited when you enter a cell that happens to be generated that way:

-However, spreadsheets are still very limited in their power to express complex applications in a clean and easily-managed way, for two related reasons.
+However, spreadsheets are still very limited in their power to express complex applications in a clean and easily-managed way.

-The lack of 'chunking' or understanding of the programmer's intended structure, plus the re-use of the hidden formulae by copying (instead of having them in just one place and visible at all times) makes it hard and error-prone to evolve and maintain your program.
+The re-use of the hidden formulae by copying (instead of having them in just one place and visible at all times), plus the difficulty of managing complex conditions across many formulae, all make it hard and error-prone to evolve and maintain your program.
 This is essentially the same issue the above apps had with scaling: inability to structure your more complex programs into modules and layers.

-For all these reasons, spreadsheets aren't suited to enabling non-programmers to build complex, general purpose mobile apps.
+For all these reasons, spreadsheets and mobile database apps aren't suited to enabling non-programmers to build complex, general purpose mobile apps.

-In the same way that a spreadsheet formula describes how a cell value depends on another cell value, an Onex rule object describes how a data object depends on another data object.
+In the same way that a spreadsheet formula describes how a cell value depends on another cell value, an Onex rule object describes how the values of a data object depend on other values in that object or in other linked objects.

-Several data objects can all point or link to the same rule object, so you only need to change the rule once and all linked objects will now behave differently.
+You can link to any rule object from any other object, so you only need to change the rule once and all linked objects will now behave differently.

 Well, here's a quick intro: